 US regulator calls climate change a systemic risk

-Climate change poses a "slow motion" systemic threat to the stability of the U.S. financial system requiring urgent action from financial regulators, including the Federal Reserve and the Securities Exchange Commission.

-REUTERS: Climate change poses a "slow motion" systemic threat to the stability of the U.S. financial system requiring urgent action from financial regulators, including the Federal Reserve and the Securities Exchange Commission.
+WASHINGTON: Climate change poses a "slow motion" systemic threat to the stability of the US financial system requiring urgent action from financial regulators, including the Federal Reserve and the Securities Exchange Commission.

-That is one of the findings of a landmark report commissioned by the U.S. Commodity Futures Trading Commission and put together by a panel convened about 10 months ago by Rostin Behnam, one of two Democrats on the five-member CFTC.
+That is one of the findings of a landmark report commissioned by the US Commodity Futures Trading Commission and put together by a panel convened about 10 months ago by Rostin Behnam, one of two Democrats on the five-member commission.

-The panel's 35 members, including representatives of Goldman Sachs Group Inc , BP Plc, the Dairy Farmers of America, and The Nature Conservancy among others, approved the report on Tuesday.
+The panel's 35 members, including representatives of Goldman Sachs Group, BP, the Dairy Farmers of America and The Nature Conservancy among others, approved the report on Tuesday (Sep 8).

 "The physical impacts of climate change are already affecting the United States, and ... the transition to net-zero emissions may also impact many segments of the economy," the 196-page report said.